800B Fifth Avenue, Suite 1

 PRF Bone Grafting

 Dental implants are a popular dental procedure that can replace missing teeth and restore a full, healthy smile.
 While dental implants are a long-lasting tooth replacement option, they require adequate jawbone density and volume to be placed properly.
 In some cases, patients may not have sufficient jawbone density or volume to support dental implants.
 Fortunately, advancements such as dental bone grafting allow patients who were previously not candidates for dental implant surgery to receive dental implants following a bone graft to the desired area.
-New York oral surgeon Dr. Mark Stein offers jawbone grafting with (leukocyte platelet rich fibrin) L-PRF™ in NYC to promote proper healing and the most successful jawbone regeneration procedure possible.
+New York oral surgeons Dr. Mark Stein and Dr. David Koslovsky offer jawbone grafting with (leukocyte platelet rich fibrin) L-PRF™ in NYC to promote proper healing and the most successful jawbone regeneration procedure possible.

 What is PRF?